American Legion Post No 168

 Amy Hussar was installed the new commander of the Elijah B. Hayes American Legion Post No.168 — the first woman to hold that office — at the groups’ monthly meeting on June 12 at Father Connors Hall.
 Hussar is also a member of the American Legion Auxiliary Unit No.168 and is a dual member in her own right and as a military spouse.

 Hussar joined the Army reserve in 1997 after she finished her sophomore year at college.
 She had attended Albion College in Michigan for two years.
 After she returned from advanced military training, she enrolled at Western Michigan University for their ROTC program from January 1998 to December 2000.
 She graduated from Western Michigan University in 2001 with a degree in criminal justice.
 During her time in the reserves, she was a medical supply specialist from the winter of 1997 to the summer of 1998 with the 484th Medical Detachment in Kalamazoo, Mich.
 There, she was in charge of inventory and management, which includes receiving, storing and ordering supplies and maintaining records in stock.
 From July 2001, after college graduation, to Jan.
 2003 she was medical supply specialist at the Walter Reed Army Medical Center in Washington D.C.

-During that time, she met her husband, Keith Hussar and the couple moved to Califnoria in 2006 when KEith started a job at the Tracy Defense Depot.
-After living in variious cities the family moved to Patterson in 2010.
+She met her husband Keith Hussar and the couple moved to California in 2006 when Keith started a job at the Tracy Defense Depot.
+After living in various cities, the family moved to Patterson in 2010.